scarf-sh/scarf/README.md

 ### Status

-Scarf is in the very early stages.
-All feedback is very welcome!
+Scarf is in very early stages, and is being developed rapidly.
+Lots of functionality is either missing or buggy.
+Please feel encouraged to submit any questions, comments, or issues you run into.
+All feedback is welcome and appreciated!